What Is Ejar?

 Procedure To Cancel Ejar Contract

 Firstly, you’d need to have an account on Ejar’s website.
 Login to Ejar through here to access the account from which you have signed your contract.
-From here, you’re to select the button “Tenancy Contract,” which will provide you with a drop-down menu for your contracts.
+From here, you’re to select the “Tenancy Contract” button, which will provide you with a drop-down menu for your contracts.
 Select the contract you wish to cancel and choose select.
-You’ll see all of your active contracts here, select view on your desired contract.
+You’ll see all of your active contracts here.
+Select view on your desired contract.

 There are two ways to cancel the Ejar contract.
 One would be to cancel your automatic renewal.
 Whenever your contract expires or reaches its term, Ejar automatically renews it.
 While this is relatively easy and can be helpful, this is not what we’re looking for.

-Although if you do wish to cancel automatic renewal, you’ll need to do it 60 days before your end of term.
-Just select the “Discontinue Automatic Renewal,’ and you’re good to go.
+However, if you wish to cancel automatic renewal, you must do it 60 days before your end of term.
+Select the “Discontinue Automatic Renewal,” and you’re ready.

 Canceling A Contract Before its term

 Next to the renewal button, you’ll find the “Terminate Contract” button.
 On the next page, the system will guide you through the process.
 The first step would be to press “continue.”
 The system will ask you for a reason for termination.
 This depends on you and your specific situation.
-It’ll ask you for the date of termination; this should be the date you wish to vacate the house.
+It’ll ask you for the termination date; this should be when you wish to vacate the house.
 The termination fee is usually the rent till the end of the contract.

-Thus it defeats the purpose of early cancellation.
-It is therefore advised that you settle the termination with the landlord yourself.
-Ideally, you should get them another tenant that could continue the contract under their name.
-However, if you fail to do so, you may have to pay the entire rent for the term for the successful termination of the contract.
+Thus, it defeats the purpose of early cancellation.
+It is, therefore, advised that you settle the termination with the landlord yourself.
+Ideally, getting them another tenant who could continue the contract under their name would be best.
+However, if you fail, you may have to pay the entire rent for the term to terminate the contract successfully.